 How do you choose the right toaster for you?
-We bought the most popular toasters for our Toaster Review, and made multiple lifetimes worth of toast, bagels, and frozen waffles, all to help you decide which model will best fit your needs.
+We bought the most popular toasters for our best toaster review, and made multiple lifetimes worth of toast, bagels, and frozen waffles, all to help you decide which model will best fit your needs.

 A toaster is the sentinel of your countertop.
 It stands a vigilant guard, ready to spring into action at a moment's notice.
 It can't handle the greater tasks of your major appliances, but it is never dormant.
 It shines in those hectic minutes before work when you need the comfort of a warm breakfast but don't have the time to fire up the stove.
 It's worth making sure you choose the right toaster to accompany you in your morning battles for nourishment.
 Below we've compiled all the toasting lessons we learned in our extensive testing process into important factors to consider and a step-by-step decision guide to help you do just that.

 The Perfect Piece of Toast

 Just as their inherent modestness has not shielded toasters from the forward march of technological advancement, toast's status as a breakfast staple has not made it immune to intense scientific scrutiny.
 In a rigorous study that involved making more than 2000 slices of toast, British researchers determined that the perfect piece of toast is 12 times crispier on its surface than at its center.
 This gives the perfect feeling of biting through a crisp exterior to a softer but not gooey center and lends that pleasant audible crunch that plain bread just lacks.

 Are You a Fan, or are You a Connoisseur?